mmshahria/GlassboardTech-API-Reference/Companies/GET List Companies.md

 <strong>additionalProperties<strong> `object`

+JSON object descriptor that encloses a set of `key:value` pairs representing additional properties for the company.This can be useful for storing additional information in a structured format.
+The enclosed data body must be in JSON format.

+<strong>formationDate<strong> `date`

-Object descriptor that encloses additional details of the company.
+Formation Date of the company.

 <strong>id<strong> `string`

-The unique identifier of the company.
+The unique identifier to locate this company.

 <strong>ownerId<strong> `string`

-The unique owner identifier of the company.
+The unique identifier of the user who owns this object.

 <strong>tenantId<strong> `string`